Rathenix/DicePoolApp/README.md

 - Fix button shadow bug (move margin from results container to button container)
 - Show die faces on results?
 (Maybe.
 Might be too cluttered)
 - Redesign dice selection (?)
+- Add force dice?
+(Not really sure how useful this is currently)
+- Add d100

 Bugs and Suggestions
 ------------------------